pkp/pkp-docs/faq/en/getting-started.md

 ---
-title: FAQ about How to Get Started with Open Journal Systems (OJS) and Other PKP Software
+title: FAQ about How to Get Started with Open Journal Systems (OJS), Open Monograph Press (OMP), and Open Preprint Systems (OPS)
 ---

 # Getting Started